About the SFA Associate Tutor Training and Development Programme

 - Observation and assessment of your first SFAUSI or SFA Lite course delivery

-The Associate Tutor Training Development Programme costs £2,500 per person.
+The Associate Tutor Training and Development Programme costs £2,500 plus VAT per person.

 - Assessment and accreditation to deliver the UK's national qualification in suicide prevention